 The study (focused on small brewers) aims, clearly, to set the stage for a hefty argument before the Lege when it convenes next January.
 The brewers have been champing at the bit to do their own thing, without the distribution and retailing tiers, and argue that the three-tier system is holding them down.
 At the same time, the number of craft breweries operating in Texas has more than doubled in the past five years – from 35 to 78 – with another 61 ramping up their efforts to open their doors.

 The craft brewery industry is actually thriving under the current three-tier system and very likely would not be viable without it.
 I appreciate craft brews and the people who make their living from them as much as any beer drinker and small-business supporter.
 I want to see them flourish.
 I enjoy a good tasting beer that doesn’t need horses in its ad campaigns or cater to low budgets and low standards.
 But there’s a big problem here that the craft brewers aren’t seeing, or aren’t believing, when it comes to this distribution issue.

 Moving toward deregulation could destroy the incredible success of the craft brewers in Texas, where an independent distribution system gives them a unique access to the market that occurs nowhere else in the world.
 Anheuser-Busch and Miller/Coors are now owned by foreign conglomerates that believe they can export monopolies they have in other markets to the U.S. They will try to use the craft brewers as fronts to deregulate the system, and then force the craft brewers out of the market after they take control of the distribution tier (which they will).
 This is what they do all over the world.

 Are there some things the state can do to help craft breweries get off the ground?
 Absolutely.
-Does allowing breweries to be all three tiers of the system help craft brewers?
+Does allowing breweries to be all three tiers of the system without any limits at all help craft brewers?
 Probably not.